Juiux/next-port-landing/posts/tailwind-first-impression.md

 # Verdict

 I am very happy that I ever meet Tailwind and ever took a time to learn it.
 It is a worthwhile and highly useful experience but that doesn't stop right there.
-As you might know, humans are greed in nature, So, I will still keep learning this stuff and improve my skills on it.
-I'm still pretty much dumb about anything about this.
+I will still keep learning and improve my skills.
+I'm still pretty much dumb about anything.
 There's so much to learn, so much to achieve, so much to improve, so much to fix.
 And that's not a bad thing at all because I got time to kill my time (damn).
-There's still so much to learn.
 Yeah, and thanks for reading this post.
 Until then, folks!